MicrochipTech/RNWFxx_Python_OOB/readme.md

 The CLI can be executed any time after the initial script "reset" command or about 4 seconds after the Python script starts.

 The CLI state will be entered anytime the user presses **[ESC]** one time during script execution.
-The CLI state is automatically entered if an error is reported back from the RNWF02PC or the Azure cloud.
+The CLI state is automatically entered if an error is reported back from the RNWFxx or the Azure cloud.
 If CLI entry was caused by an error, the command and response, displayed just prior to the error, should be reviewed.
 Some errors are decoded and provided on the display showing the likely cause and solution.

 If the user needs access to the CLI before completing demo steps, they will likely be prompted for parameters they do not have yet.
 This includes Wi-Fi parameters.
 To get around this, enter something like "junk" at each prompt, and  number such as '3' at the Wi-Fi security prompt (it has to be number).